 A little more than a year ago we realized that HubSpot’s application performance was impeding our users’ ability to complete basic tasks.
 As a SaaS product that thousands of business across the globe rely on every day, this was unacceptable.
-For our , our core product offering which sees more than 50 million page views a week, a single page load could take upward of 6 seconds for our average user—in aggregate, our users were waiting more than 9 years for that single app to load every week.
+For our CRM product, our core product offering which sees more than 50 million page views a week, a single page load could take upward of 6 seconds for our average user—in aggregate, our users were waiting more than 9 years for that single app to load every week.
 Since then, our efforts to improve performance have grown from just a few of us playing with code splitting and webpack settings in our free time to two dedicated frontend performance teams and organization-wide standards for creating performant applications.

 More than a year ago a few colleagues and I began this push for performance and I’m now a member of our CRM Frontend Performance team.
 Here I’ll cover some of the decisions we’ve made and tools we use on a daily basis to help accomplish the mission of making the HubSpot product as fast as possible.
-This is not a technical post on how to improve performance, but rather a guide to the decisions made and tools utilized to enable the technical work.
+This is not a technical post on how to improve performance, but rather a guide to the decisions made and tools utilized to empower the technical work.

 Like many engineering challenges, performance is a goal that is all but impossible to meet without dedicated resources.
 This is a lesson we unfortunately learned from experience.
 While a few of us spent several months attempting to improve the speed of the applications we owned and evangelize the importance of performance work to the rest of the organization, we were making slow, if any, progress over the first few months.
 After more investigation, we discovered this was a resourcing problem.
 Engineers were interested in performance - they were showing up in droves to technical presentations, asking good questions about performance, and engaging in team-wide discussions daily—but simply didn’t have the hours to devote to extensive application profiling.
 There were more urgent tasks at hand.

 Our solution was two-fold.
 First, we established a platform performance team.
-This team is responsible for building performance as a first-class citizen into our frontend stack, including everything from more robust synthetic testing solutions to enabling long-lived cross-application static asset caches.
+This team is responsible for building performance as a top-level citizen into our frontend stack, including everything from more robust synthetic testing solutions to empowering long-lived cross-application static asset caches.
 Once our platform team had their legs under them, we established a mirroring team on the application side in our CRM—the largest application in HubSpot.
 By giving full-time dedicated resources to one of the highest-visibility projects at HubSpot, we were able to create a sense of urgency across the organization.
 With these resources in place and a growing contingent of performance-focused engineers, it was time to get to work.

 Tracking the Right Thing